Vaughan Allison: Modeling

 As a model, Vaughan has worked with Wrangler, Kishin Shinoyama, Tomoki Sukezane, Uniqlo UT (wearing Jean-Michel Basquiat), Takashi Kumagai, and Kashiyama.
 He's made regular appearances in magazines such as UOMO, Houyhnhnm, Brutus, Popeye, Tokyo Calendar, and Fukuoka's Bond Magazine.
 He has done catalog work for Beams, United Arrows, Urban Research, Phlannel and Espionage (Korea), promotional work for Zoff, and mobile phone company au.
 Since 2013 he's worked as a lecturer at Bunka Fashion College.

+In 2023, Vaughan modeled for Muji as well as being one of the main models for Family Mart’s Convenience Wear nationwide campaign with his wife Rie.

 Mia Mia Cafe

 In 2020, Vaughan opened cafe Mia Mia with his wife, architect Rie Allison.
 Mia Mia is located in the Tokyo neighborhood of Higashi Nagasaki, Toshima, on Seibu Ikebukuro Line.
 The cafe specializes in local and Australian import coffee and wine.

 Mia Mia was featured on the cover of Popeye Magazine's May 2021 Tokyo Annai issue which included a two-page feature on Vaughan's guide to Higashi Nagasaki.
 Vaughan was featured once again in Popeye's November 2021 issue, "coffee and travel."
 The issue featured two shops that inspired Vaughan and Mia Mia, Shozo in Tochigi, and Senkiya in Kawaguchi.
 The magazine also created a tie up promotion with H&M.

 Mia Mia was featured in the Monocle book of entrepreneurs (released November 2021) as one of 100 successful businesses worldwide, and on the cover of Coffee Time (コーヒ時間) Magazine, issue winter 2021.

 Vaughan and Mia Mia have also been featured in a tie-up promotion with Audio Technica earphones.
-The video by Yoko Takahashi, has around 300,000 hits on Youtube.
+The video by Yoko Takahashi, has around 500,000 hits on Youtube.
 In September 2021, Casa Brutus also featured Mia Mia in a promotional shoot with Mini Cooper.
+In 2022, shoe brand TeVa did a tie up campaign with Vaughan at MIA MIA for their Autumn Winter campaign.